-We compared two measures of risk taking between invasive and native urban lizards with the hypothesis that the former would exhibit behaviors better suited for exploiting urban habitats.
-We found that three species of invasive lizards were not more bold in their responses than a native species.
-Invasives tended to have greater or similar flight initiation distances and they were found consistently closer to refuge than the native western fence lizards.
-These patterns were generally consistent across three invasive species that differed in aspects of their ecology and at sites that differed in habitat, implying that successful urban introductions of commonly invasive lizards might be associated with certain behavioral types.
+We compared 2 measures of risk-taking between invasive and native urban lizards with the hypothesis that the former would exhibit behaviors better suited for exploiting urban habitats.
+We found that 3 species of invasive lizards were not more bold in their responses than a native species.
+Invasives tended to have greater or similar FIDs and they were found consistently closer to refuge than the native western fence lizards.
+These patterns were generally consistent across 3 invasive species that differed in aspects of their ecology and at sites that differed in habitat, implying that successful urban introductions of commonly invasive lizards might be associated with certain behavioral types.